 City: Oakland, CA

-Why you became a Vegan: While waiting for a ride and aimlessly flipping through a rack of various types of reading in a co cop in San Francisco, I found a “zine” with a short article on the connection between the dairy industry and it’s oppression of female reproductive and sexual freedom.
+Why you became a Vegan: While waiting for a ride and aimlessly flipping through a rack of various types of reading in a co-op in San Francisco.
+I found a “zine” with a short article on the connection between the dairy industry and its oppression of female reproductive and sexual freedom.
 This made the hypocrisy of the feminist vegetarian lifestyle I was currently living immediately apparent.
 I went vegan that day.